Houston Arts

 Rothko Chapel

-DESCRIPTION: Founded by John and Dominique de Menil, it was dedicated in 1971 as an intimate sanctuary to people of every belief it functions as chapel, a museum and a forum.
+DESCRIPTION: Founded by John and Dominique de Menil, it was dedicated in 1971 as an intimate sanctuary to people of every belief it functions as a chapel, a museum, and a forum.
 This modern meditative environment inspired by the mural canvasses of American abstract expressionist Mark Rothko, welcomes thousands of visitors each year from all parts of the world.
 The eight-sided structure is adorned only by 14 paintings by modern artist Mark Rothko.
-The reflecting pool in front contains Barnet Newman’s memorial sculpture to the Martin Luther King, Jr. — its called Broken Obelisk.
+The reflecting pool in front contains Barnet Newman’s memorial sculpture to Martin Luther King, Jr. — it’s called Broken Obelisk.

 ADMISSION: Free, donations welcome